shaunkeegan/shaunkeegan.github.io/_pages/cv.md

     -   Committee Member, Quantitative Ecology Special Interest Group (2016 -2021)

-# Service and leadership

--   Currently signed in to 43 different slack teams
+# Additional Roles

+-   Athena Swan Committee: School of Biodiversity, One Health and Veterinary Medicine, University of Glasgow 2019-2021
+-   LGBTQ+ inclusivity in Biology: Insititue of Integrative Biology, University of Liverpool, 2018-2019

 # Publications